Old telephone Exchange

 |Access||Parking, Wheelchair users|

 Each en suite has a shower and toilet.

 There is also a separate bathroom downstairs with toilet and bath.
 With all facilities on ground level this property would be ideal for children and older people with mobility issues alike.

-There is an extensive garden, part of which is shared with two flats that are on the same site.
+There is an extensive garden.
 The garden is fenced on three and a half sides.
 One side backs onto fields while one side backs onto a busy main road so there will be some traffic noise.
 We would recommend that younger children are supervised when playing outside.
 There is ample off road parking.
 The property is accessed from the A96 a couple of miles from Nairn.